Greenblushing: The case for honest sustainability communications

 We dubbed this phenomenon “greenhushing.”
 Even though humility might be seen as virtuous in many cases, we argued that in this instance it was actually setting sustainability back.
 Our argument was two-fold:

-• We needed influencers: Businesses couldn’t just operate more sustainably.
+- We needed influencers: Businesses couldn’t just operate more sustainably.
 They had to also encourage others to step up their game.

-• We had to expose the fakers: It wasn’t enough to avoid greenwashing yourself.
+- We had to expose the fakers: It wasn’t enough to avoid greenwashing yourself.
 True leaders should be proactive in striking a contrast between themselves and those who were misrepresenting their efforts.

-A decade and a half later, Greenhushing is clearly having a moment.
+A decade and a half later, greenhushing is clearly having a moment.
 It’s entered the academic lexicon.
 Publications including the New York Times, Adweek, Bloomberg and Mother Jones have written about it.
 And a 2022 survey of major businesses by a Swiss consulting firm revealed that one in four companies were planning to “go green and then go dark.”

 For sustainability to become truly sustainable, we desperately need companies to communicate truthfully and ambitiously about its importance.

-What Exactly is Greenhushing?
+What exactly is greenhushing?

 Given the very real reputational, legal, and litigation risks of greenwashing, it’s perhaps understandable that some companies are becoming reticent to communicate on sustainability.
 If we’re going to get called out for claiming to “go green,” the thinking goes, then maybe we should stay silent and continue our work in private.
-And in my role as Director of Communications Strategy here at thinkPARALLAX, I have heard from several clients that their companies are reticent about speaking too loudly about their sustainability efforts—often for fear of inviting litigatory or even regulatory risk if something could be perceived as being misrepresented.
+And in my role as Director of Communications Strategy here at thinkPARALLAX, I have heard from several clients that their companies are reticent about speaking too loudly about their sustainability efforts—often for fear of inviting litigation or even regulatory risk if something could be perceived as being misrepresented.

 But, there are several problems with this approach:

-• Communicating mission is a core part of executing mission: If companies are genuinely committed to change, then truthfully communicating their efforts is an important part of influencing their peers.
+- Communicating mission is a core part of executing mission: If companies are genuinely committed to change, then truthfully communicating their efforts is an important part of influencing their peers.
 That’s because it helps to raise the bar for everyone, and to establish sustainability and social responsibility as a prerequisite for the moral license to operate.

-• Avoiding scrutiny doesn’t help anyone: Some observers argue that greenhushing should be considered a subset—rather than the opposite—of greenwashing.
+- Avoiding scrutiny doesn’t help anyone: Some observers argue that greenhushing should be considered a subset—rather than the opposite—of greenwashing.
 That’s because it is sometimes practiced to avoid criticism or accountability.
 Yet while staying out of the spotlight might be tempting from a short-term, risk management perspective, it is also not without risk.
 Scrutiny pushes us to be better.
 And by removing one of the drivers for progress and innovation, we create false incentives for continuing destructive or harmful practices.
 As historical examples like tobacco, and asbestos have shown, ignoring the destructive or harmful impact of your business model can lead to delayed, but devastating, consequences.

-• Why leave money on the table?
+- Why leave money on the table?
 Staying quiet about legitimate green practices risks leaving very real money on the table.
 Investors are increasingly weighing ESG performance alongside financial performance when deciding where to park their money.
 And we know for a fact that consumer demand for better business practices is growing.
 As just one example, Gen Z, the generation that will have the most purchasing power in the country by 2030, is far more likely to consider sustainability or social responsibility in their consumer purchasing decisions than they are factors like brand recognition.

-OK, so hopefully we’ve established that Greenhushing is ultimately self-defeating.
+OK, so hopefully we’ve established that greenhushing is ultimately self-defeating.
 But what should we be doing instead?

 Read more: How to embed sustainability into the structure of your business